 The spring of 2006, I participated in a class about Hildegard of Bingen.
 I wrote some pieces inspired by her style.
 I don’t have any recordings of them, but Jason Bergman was one of the people that played them.
 He later became a Doctor of Trumpet Performance, and I wrote a Requiem that he performed in October of 2021, with Monte Belknap on violin, and Michelle Kesler on cello, at the Madsen Recital Hall at BYU, in Provo, Utah.
 You can see a video of the premiere here.
 I started thinking about writing a Requiem when I had my first miscarriage in 2018, and when I had my second one in January of 2021, I finished writing it.
 Sadly, we had a baby that passed away right around the time of the performance.
 I dedicate this piece to my angel babies and to all angel babies.

 I was contacted by Jonathan Warburton a few years ago, who asked me to write a piece for him for solo bass trombone.
-I had this idea of a piece called Where is home? and it’s scheduled to be performed for the first time this fall.
-More details to come.
+I had this idea of a piece called Where is home? and it was premiered in October 2022 at the University of South Carolina.
+Here is a video of the performance.
+A second performance will be announced soon.